 Don’t forget to properly show if the product is on sale.
 A neat idea would be to have a countdown timer that shows how much time until the offer expires.

 You know, the Add to Cart button (usually).

 This button must be seen from outer space.
-Make it clear, big and visible.
+Make it clear, prominent, and visible.
 A good idea is to use high contrast to give it some visibility.
-And usually, these types of buttons must be the same color thorough the store, in order to create a flow between important actions inside the store.
+And usually, these types of buttons must be the same color throughout the store to create a flow between necessary actions inside the store.